equinix/terraform-equinix-metal-openstack/README.md

 The deployment defaults to a minimum 3 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 node compute node.

 - It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
-- By default, the template uses second generation Packet hardware.
+- By default, the template uses third generation Packet hardware.

 If you require support, please email [support@packet.com](mailto:support@packet.com), visit the Packet IRC channel (#packethost on freenode), subscribe to the [Packet Community Slack channel](https://slack.packet.com) or post an issue within this repository.